Licking County License Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage (if available), or any documentation that contradicts the police officer's report.
+• Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, dashcam footage, or any other documentation relevant to your arrest.

 Possible Outcomes